The Training Course

 Postgraduate and CPD Opportunities

-We are also open for teachers to join us for Postgraduate training for a term or part of a term.
-See also other short courses and opportunities listed under the Classes page.
+We are open for teachers to join us for Postgraduate training for a term or part of a term.
+This can be arranged on a regular or part-time basis to work around their other commitments.
+See also other short CPD courses and opportunities listed under the Classes page.
 Please contact Brita or Kamal to discuss options.

 The terms dates are: